-Online dating is exhausting physically, mentally, and emotionally.
-By taking a break, you will be giving yourself the time and space needed to relax and recover.
+Dating is exhausting physically, mentally, and emotionally.
+Once you stop dating, you will be giving yourself the time and space needed to relax and recover.
 That way, when you get back into the scene, you are energetic and ready to face the adventure.

 Renew your perspective